Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Preliminaries

 \section{Preliminaries}

-\subsection{Formal setup}
+\paragraph{Formal setup.}

-We start by formally defining the online learning problem.
 Let $\Xcal$ be an instance space equipped with some sigma-algebra.
 The function class $\Fcal$ is a set of measurable functions $f:\Xcal\to[0,1]$.
 We fix a horizon $T\geq 1$ and consider the following sequential prediction task.
 At each iteration $t\in[T]$, \begin{enumerate} \item An adversary chooses a distribution $\mu_t$ on $\Xcal$ depending on all history, samples $x_t\sim \mu_t$ independently from the history, then chooses a $1$-Lipschitz loss function $\ell_t:[0,1]\to [0,1]$ depending on $x_t$ and the history. \item The learner observes $x_t$ and makes a prediction $\hat y_t\in[0,1]$. \item The learner observes $\ell_t$ and incurs the loss $\ell_t(\hat y_t)$. \end{enumerate}